Canvas Wax (CANVAK) | Waterpoofing

 - Tipis: Tents and tipis alike are perfect candidates for waxed treatment.

-Beside for practical applications, waxing canvas can give your items a vintage look.
+Besides the obvious and practical applications, waxing canvas can give your items a vintage look.

 Canvak: The Canvas Wax Re-treatment Solution

 Ideally, a person applies canvas wax like Canvak to retreat worn waxed canvas.
 Like other wax treatments, Canvak should be used on natural fibers only.
 One gallon will cover 100 square feet of canvas.
-Once applied and dried, the canvas should be water repellant again!
+Once applied and dried, the canvas should be water repellent again!

 How to Use Canvak

 Apply Canvak to any color cotton canvas.
 Test this wax on a small, inconspicuous area to ensure the desired results.
 Wax sold by the gallon and should only be used on cotton fabrics (no synthetics like vinyl).
 Prior to using the wax, please brush, clean and dry the surface.
 Spray, paint or brush Canvak on your canvas item.